Multi-magnon quantum many-body scars from tensor operators: Embedding magnon scars

-${H_\text{A}}$ can be constructed from four sets of vectors and one set of rank-2 tensor operators, which are orthogonal to the SM annihilators in Eq.~\ref{eq:SMproj}.
-Two of these are the range-${R}$ Dzyaloshinskii–Moriya interaction (denoted by DM-${R}$) terms
+${H_\text{A}}$ can be constructed from four sets of vectors and one set of rank-2 tensor operators, which are orthogonal to the 3-local SM annihilators in Eq.~\eqref{eq:SMproj}.
+Two of these are the range-${R}$ Dzyaloshinskii-Moriya interaction (denoted by DM-${R}$) terms

 with ${R=1,2}$.
 Then, there are two sets of vectors, namely, the `vector triple product plus' (VTP) terms

 and the `vector triple product minus' (VTM) terms